 OverviewThe tympanic membrane is also called the eardrum.
 It separates the outer ear from the middle ear.
-When soundwaves reach the tympanic membrane they cause it to vibrate.
+When sound waves reach the tympanic membrane they cause it to vibrate.
 The vibrations are then transferred to the tiny bones in the middle ear.
 The middle ear bones then transfer the vibrating signals to the inner ear.
 The tympanic membrane is made up of a thin connective tissue membrane covered by skin on the outside and mucosa on the internal surface.

-Updated by: Joseph V. Campellone, MD, Division of Neurology, Cooper University Hospital, Camden, NJ.
+Updated by: Joseph V. Campellone, MD, Department of Neurology, Cooper Medical School at Rowan University, Camden, NJ.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.